thin-edge/thin-edge.io/docs/src/tutorials/supported_operations.md

 ### Listing current operations

-You can obtain current list of supported operations by running listing content of `/etc/tedge/operations` directory.
+You can obtain the current list of supported operations by listing the content of the `/etc/tedge/operations` directory.
 This directory will contain a set subdirectories based on cloud providers currently supported eg:

 ```shell